Konstruktionist/vim-neatstatus/Adaptations.md

 1. Disabled the session name `neatstatus_session` part
 2. Added a separator to the buffer section `BUF #`
 3. Added a separator to the linenumber/total linenumbers section `LN # / #`
+4. Changed the formatting of the linenumber/total linenumbers resulting in narrower section
-4. Changed the coloration of the linenumber/total linenumbers section
+5. Changed the coloration of the linenumber/total linenumbers section
-5. Changed the separator symbol from pipe ‘|’ to ‘⎜’ which is Unicode character _(hex)_`239C` a.k.a “LEFT PARENTHESIS EXTENSION”.
+6. Changed the separator symbol from pipe ‘|’ to ‘⎜’ which is Unicode character _(hex)_`239C` a.k.a “LEFT PARENTHESIS EXTENSION”.

 Together with the following lines